What Is Bernoulli’s Principle? Explain it with airplane wing and sails example

 In its simplest form, Bernoulli’s principle states that increasing flow speed in fluids corresponds to decreasing pressure, and vice versa.

-Airplane wings and Sails are two areas where Bernoulli’s Principle is applied.
-Let’s find the details below.
+Airplane Wings and Sails are two areas where Bernoulli’s Principle is applied.

+An important example is found in aviation.
+The airplane wing is a beautiful example of Bernoulli’s principle in action.
 The wing is tilted upward at a small angle and the upper surface is longer, causing air to flow faster over it.
+That means a higher flow speed on the top of the wing than on the bottom.

 The pressure on top of the wing is therefore reduced, creating a net upward force or lift.